Deliveroo: Funding

-In March 2021, the company announced its intention to join the London Stock Exchange with an IPO.

-It was listed on 31 March, but lost 31 percent of its value on the first day.
-One of the company's bankers reportedly described it as "the worst IPO in London's history".
-By August 2021, Deliveroo's share price had recovered to its IPO offering levels.

 Taylor Review

-In October 2016, British Prime Minister Theresa May announced a review into employment practices in the modern economy, chaired by Chief Executive of the RSA Matthew Taylor.
+In October 2016, British Prime Minister Theresa May announced a review of employment practices in the modern economy, chaired by Chief Executive of the RSA Matthew Taylor.
 The review was criticised, accusing the probe of being biased as it was revealed by the Financial Times that one of its members was an early backer of Deliveroo, a fact that was not disclosed to the public.
 In its submission to the review, Deliveroo called on the Government to update legislation to allow the company to offer its riders rights – such as injury pay and sick pay – without limiting the flexibility which comes with self-employment.
 The company was the first in the on-demand economy to ask for changes in legislation to enable it to offer self-employed riders more benefits.

 Deliveroo argued that current employment legislation meant that companies in the on-demand economy were forced to choose between offering riders flexible work or benefits.
 Deliveroo suggested that the Government either allow companies to offer entitlements to self-employed people, or create a new category of employment in which benefits are calculated on the services they deliver instead of how many hours they work.